Virginia Meriwether Davies: Personal life

 Four months after her graduation in 1882, Virginia Meriwether and her sister both eloped on the same night.
-She eloped with Lowe Davis and married him.
-After the honeymoon, she discovered that he was an opium and gambling addict and she left him and returned to the care of her mother.
-She took her daughter away to the spa of Rhea Springs to recover.
-Lowe Davis agreed to let her alone but he visited her with a gun which Meriwether's mother persuaded him to relinquish.
-He left but returned later with another gun with which he threatened Meriwether.
-She now had the first gun and shot him in the abdomen.
-Her husband left and before he died he admitted that she had shot him in self-defense and he deserved it.
-Meriwether showed little emotion at becoming a widow.
+Virginia eloped with Lowe Davis, but after the honeymoon, she discovered that her new husband was an opium and gambling addict.
+She left Davis and returned to the care of her mother, who took her away to the spa of Rhea Springs to recover.
+Lowe Davis agreed to leave her alone, but he visited her with a gun, which Meriwether's mother persuaded him to relinquish.
+Davis left but returned later with another gun, with which he threatened Meriwether.
+Using the gun her mother had taken from him, Meriwether shot him in the abdomen.
+Her husband left the home, and before he died, he admitted that Meriwether had shot him in self-defense.
+Meriwether reportedly showed little emotion at becoming a widow.

-In 1892, she married Arthur Bowen Davies (1862–1928), an unsuccessful, but later renowned, artist, whom she met in 1890 while chief resident physician at the New York Infant Asylum.
-Her parents bought her a farm which they had discovered together, although at one point she had considered buying the property with a woman called Lucile du Pre who was very attracted to Meriwether.
-Arthur and Meriwether had two sons, Niles Meriwether Davies, Sr. (b.
+In 1892, Meriwether married Arthur Bowen Davies (1862–1928), an initially unsuccessful, but later renowned, artist, whom she had met in 1890 while working as chief resident physician at the New York Infant Asylum.
+Her parents bought her a farm which they had discovered together, although at one point she had considered buying the property with a woman called Lucile du Pre, who was reportedly very attracted to Meriwether.
+Arthur Virginia Davies had two sons, Niles Meriwether Davies, Sr. (b.
 1893) and Arthur David Davies (b.
 1895).
-When her husband died in 1928, she discovered that he had kept hidden a second life, with another common-law wife, Edna, and family.
+When Arthur Davies died in 1928, Virginia discovered that he had kept hidden a second life, with another common-law wife, Edna, and family.
 Edna discovered that she was given a subsistence allowance by Arthur, despite his financial success as an artist.

-She died on April 17, 1949, at her farm in Congers, New York.
-At 87, she was the oldest practicing woman physician in New York State.
+Virginia Davies died on April 17, 1949, at her farm in Congers, New York.
+At the age of 87, she was the oldest practicing woman physician in New York State.